MahmoudElshahatt/QR_Attendance/README.md

 # Description
-QR Attendance is a user-friendly android app that uses QR code scanning to track attendance.
-It has an intuitive interface, and keeps a detailed record that can be exported.
-It simplifies the attendance-taking process.
+QR Attendance is an android app that streamlines the attendance-taking process by using QR code scanning to track attendance of students or employees.
+The app is designed with an intuitive user interface that allows for easy navigation and is suitable for users of all technical abilities.
+The detailed attendance record is easily exportable and shareable, making it a reliable and efficient tool for any organization.
+With QR Attendance, attendance tracking becomes a breeze.

 # App Preview

 <img src="https://user-images.githubusercontent.com/79477855/208084106-1f930b49-cef6-413b-a57b-1a122be07641.gif" width="350" height="680">